-Depending on the urgency of the situation and the relationship between you and your abuser, a judge can grant different types of court orders to stop your abuser from contacting you.
+Depending on the urgency of the situation and the relationship between you and the person causing harm, a judge can grant different types of court orders to stop them from contacting you.

 This page provides information on the following types of orders:

-- Protection Orders (if your abuser is a family member)
+- Protection Orders (if the person causing harm is a family member)

-- Exclusive Possession Orders (if you live with your abuser)
+- Exclusive Possession Orders (if you live with the person causing harm)

 - Restraining Orders

-- Peace Bonds (if your abuser has or might commit a crime)
+- Peace Bonds (if the person causing harm has or might commit a crime)

 Protection Orders